pingcap/docs/how-to/upgrade/from-previous-version.md

 >
 > Do not execute any DDL statements during the upgrading process, otherwise the undefined behavior error might occur.

-## Step 1: Install Ansible and dependencies on the Control Machine
+## Step 1: Install TiDB Ansible and dependencies on the Control Machine

 > **Note:**
 >
-> If you have installed Ansible and its dependencies, you can skip this step.
+> If you have installed TiDB Ansible and its dependencies, you can skip this step.

 TiDB Ansible release-2.1 depends on Ansible 2.4.2 ~ 2.7.11 (`2.4.2 ≦ ansible < 2.7.11`) and the Python modules of `jinja2 ≧ 2.9.6` and `jmespath ≧ 0.9.0`.

-To make it easy to manage dependencies, use `pip` to install Ansible and its dependencies.
-For details, see [Install Ansible and its dependencies on the Control Machine](/how-to/deploy/orchestrated/ansible.md#step-4-install-ansible-and-its-dependencies-on-the-control-machine).
-For offline environment, see [Install Ansible and its dependencies offline on the Control Machine](/how-to/deploy/orchestrated/offline-ansible.md#step-3-install-ansible-and-its-dependencies-offline-on-the-control-machine).
+To make it easy to manage dependencies, use `pip` to install TiDB Ansible and its dependencies.
+For details, see [Install TiDB Ansible and its dependencies on the Control Machine](/how-to/deploy/orchestrated/ansible.md#step-4-install-tidb-ansible-and-its-dependencies-on-the-control-machine).
+For offline environment, see [Install TiDB Ansible and its dependencies offline on the Control Machine](/how-to/deploy/orchestrated/offline-ansible.md#step-3-install-tidb-ansible-and-its-dependencies-offline-on-the-control-machine).

 After the installation is finished, you can view the version information using the following command: